cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Commitment of the institution to educating the broader student community about the usefulness and the accessibility of High-Performance Computing

 CSC is a supercomputing center and hence user support and training are essential components of the activities.
-The comprehensive training curriculum includes code parallelization, performance analysis and optimization, GPU programming, CSC programming environment and so on.
-In addition to preparing training materials for researchers and advanced users CSC also targets less experienced users like undergraduate and high school students and even general public.
-For example, CSC
+The comprehensive training curriculum includes code parallelization, performance analysis and optimization, GPU programming, learning about supercomputer programming environments and so on.
+In addition to preparing training materials for researchers and advanced users, CSC also targets less experienced users like undergraduate and high school students and even the general public.
+For example, CSC:

 - has developed an online introductory course about HPC for general public and especially high school and freshman students: https://edukamu.fi/elements-of-supercomputing.
 - has developed an online introduction to CSC computing environment: https://ssl.eventilla.com/csccompenvselflearn